piccolo-orm/piccolo_web/image/app/content/md/tutorials/1_getting_started/3_setting_up_postgres.md

 ## What about other databases?

-At the moment the focus is on providing the best Postgres experience possible.
+At the moment the focus is on providing the best Postgres experience possible, along with some SQLite support.
 Other databases may be supported in the future.